homiermorphism/js-stack-from-scratch/tutorial/04-webpack-react-hmr.md

 Now try changing the text in `src/client/app.jsx` to something else.
 Webpack Dev Server should reload the page automatically, which is pretty neat, but we are going to make it even better.

 :bangbang: Now nothing happens when editing `src/client/app.jsx`.
-The page does not reload or crash. :bangbang:
+The page does not reload or crash.

+Hot Module Relacement (below) fixed the issued.:bangbang:

 ## Hot Module Replacement